johncolddd/PPN/README.md

 Ptychographic imaging suffers from a geometric mismatch between conventional deep neural networks and the underlying diffraction physics.
 PPN addresses this gap through a dual-branch architecture that incorporates a **Polar Coordinate Attention (PoCA)** mechanism for modeling global coherence in reciprocal space, and a local ViT branch for capturing spatial features.

 **Key Features:**
-- Physics-informed attention mechanism aligned with diffraction geometry
+- Physics-inspired attention mechanism aligned with diffraction geometry
 - >1000× inference speedup over iterative methods like ePIE
 - Superior high-frequency preservation under low-overlap scanning
 - Efficient deployment with 11× fewer parameters than baseline ViT models